graphql-markdown/graphql-markdown/README.md

 #### About `diffMethod`

 The `diffMethod` is only used for identifying if the schema has changed.
-If a change is detected since last documentation generation, then the full schema documentation will be generated.
+If a change is detected since the last documentation generation, then the full schema documentation will be generated.

 #### About `groupByDirective`

 The `groupByDirective` is used to add grouping to the documentation to provide for an easier user experience to navigate.
 This is accomplished by adding a directive to all the types you want to have grouped.

-For example, we have two mutations called `addCourse` and `dropCourse`, and we want to group them together under a category called `Courses`.
+For example, we have two mutations called `addCourse` and `dropCourse`, and we want to group them under a category called `Courses`.

 We can accomplish this by adding a directive called `doc` with a field `category` to each mutation.
 Also, we can add a fallback option called `Common` which is for types that we don't explicitly add a directive to.